nicoboyce/nicoboycedotcom/snaps.md

 ---
 layout: page
-nav: Street
+nav: Life
-title: Street snaps gallery
+title: Snaps and splats gallery
 ---

+# Snaps and splats

-Presented with little to no comment, here are little crops and quick edits of photos I have taken recently.
+Presented with little to no comment, here are little crops and quick edits of photos I have taken recently, along with the odd bit of painting.

 Newest at the top (not in strict chronology, but I'll add to the list from the top)